Skip to content

 MVC Project home

-• to build and serve dynamic HTML pages
+• Build and serve dynamic HTML pages.

-• to serve static files (e.g. pictures, JavaScript, CSS files)
+• Serve static files (e.g., images, JavaScript, CSS files).

 Project structure